 EARN CREDIT TOWARD PURCHASE

 Learning the 4060 is easy, but there is a lot to master.
-Using it doesn’t require any previous electronics skills, but experimenting with different components helps you get the idea of how they work, and your programming can become more systematic.
-The resistors and small capacitors are color coded for clearness.
+Using it doesn’t require any previous electronics skills, but experimenting with different electronic components helps you get the idea how they work, and your programming can become more systematic.
+The provided resistors and small capacitors are color coded for clearness.

 Would You Like To Own This Gear?